No light at end of tunnel for Lebanon's power crisis

 Lebanese households spent on average $1,300 on electricity in 2013, two thirds on generators, in a country where the gross national income per capita is $9,800, according to the latest World Bank estimates.

-“It is hitting the middle class and outside Beirut it is especially severe,” said Husam Beides, a Beirut-based World Bank official who runs the regional infrastructure and development program.
+“It is hitting the middle class and outside Beirut it is especially severe,” said Husam Beides, a Beirut-based World Bank official who runs the regional infrastructure and development programme.

 Generation capacity falls more than a third short of demand and about 45 percent of what is produced is lost in the network because of illegal connections, tampering with meters or technical reasons.
 Experts say major investment is needed.